nabzay/easybank-landing-page/README.md

-# Frontend Mentor - Easybank landing page solution
+# Easybank landing page

+Easybank is a digital banking application that gives users insight into their daily finances.

+## Screenshot

+![](./images/screenshot.png)

 This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).

-![](./images/screenshot.png)

 ## Overview

-### The challenge

-To build a fully responsive landing page using semantic HTML5 & CSS3 for Easybank.
+Building a fully responsive landing page using semantic HTML5, CSS3 and Vanilla JS.

 ### Links

 - Live Site URL: [Link](https://nabzay.github.io/easybank-landing-page)

-## My process
+## Process

 ### Built with